 Beginning at 11 AM on Wednesday, you will join the event coordinators in setting up for the Kneading Conference.
-This effort will take 6-7 hours and then you will be invited to attend the Presenters Dinner to meet and greet with presenters before the conference begins.
+Because we are currently unsure of the extent of set up at KVCC, we are looking for people who can pitch in wherever needed.
+Then you will be invited to attend the Presenters Dinner to meet and greet with presenters before the conference begins.

 During the Thursday and Friday of the Kneading Conference, you will rotate among jobs designed to help registrants and presenters.
-These jobs include helping in the kitchen (from preparation, serving, through dish washing and clean up), assisting presenters,and being ambassadors for MGA.
-On Friday afternoon, you will clean up after the Kneading Conference and begin set up for the Bread Fair.
-You will probably work 3-4 hours on both Thursday and Friday, perhaps a bit more Friday night as we set up for the Bread Fair.
+These jobs include helping in the kitchen (from preparation, serving, through dish washing and clean up), assisting presenters and being ambassadors for MGA.
+You will probably work 4-6 hours on both Thursday and Friday.

-On Saturday morning, you will finish setting up for the Bread Fair and help in the various MGA sponsored booths and areas: parking, pizza-production, baking education, bread booth, information booth.
+On Saturday morning, you will have a delicious breakfast and you will finish setting up for the Bread Fair and help in the various MGA sponsored booths and areas: parking, pizza-production, baking education, bread booth, information booth.
 At the conclusion of the Bread Fair, you will help return all of the equipment to its original location and work will be complete by 5-6 PM.
 You will have time to enjoy visiting the many vendors at the Bread Fair, but you will work approximately 6-8 hours that day.
 You may also be asked to distribute flyers and posters in the months leading up to the conference.